HCC: A Language-Independent Hardening Contract Compiler for Smart Contracts: Conclusion

 One might think that a timeout of one minute is too short for symbolic execution-based approaches.
-Hence, we additionally compiled the 15~contracts containing known integer overflow and reentrancy vulnerabilities as well as the Top-25 ERC20 contracts with \sguard using a very high timeout threshold of \num{12} hours per contract.
-Note that setting a timeout of 12 hours for all \num{10000} contracts is not an option as it would require months to complete the experiment.
-Even with this excessive timeout threshold, only 17 of the 40 contracts are compiled by \sguard, whereas \toolname compiles 36 out of 40~contracts.
-In particular, only 4 of the Top-25 contracts are successfully processed by \sguard, while \toolname is able to successfully compile 20 contracts.
-In addition, \sguard does not add any patch to any contract of our integer bug dataset including the real-world ERC20 Token contracts that were actively exploited in 2018.
-Further, we noticed a minor implementation error in \sguard that prevented hardening of two known reentrancy vulnerabilities since \sguard only considers the last contract declared in a Solidity source file.
-By reordering the contracts in the source file, the reentrancy vulnerabilities could be patched with \sguard.
+Hence, we additionally compiled the 15~contracts containing known integer overflow and reentrancy vulnerabilities as well as the Top-25 contracts with \sguard using a timeout of \num{12} hours per contract.
+Note that a timeout of 12 hours for all \num{10000} contracts is not possible as it would require months to complete the experiment.
+Even with this excessive timeout, only 17 of the 40 contracts are compiled by \sguard, whereas \toolname compiles 36 out of 40~contracts.
+In particular, \sguard processes only 4 of the Top-25 contracts successfully, while \toolname is able to successfully compile 20 contracts.
+In addition, \sguard does not add any patch to any contract of our integer bug dataset, including the real-world ERC20 Token contracts that were actively exploited in 2018.

 We also observed that existing approaches hamper legitimate transactions (false positive) when checking for reentrancy vulnerabilities.
 For instance, \sguard applies a locking mechanism similar to OpenZeppelin's \emph{ReentrancyGuard}~\cite{openzeppelin-reguard}, i.e., it creates a single mutex-lock for the whole contract.
-However, this locking strategy prevents legitimate access patterns, like withdrawals from different accounts within the same transaction that cannot lead to state-inconsistency.
-In contrast, \toolname's locking strategy is field- and offset-sensitive as it considers both, fields of data structures and indices to mappings without limits to nesting, thereby allowing contracts In \Cref{appendix:locks}, we include a detailed code example showcasing this issue.
+As mentioned in \Cref{sec:re-hardening}, this locking strategy prevents legitimate access patterns, like withdrawals from different accounts within the same transaction, that cannot lead to state-inconsistency.
+In contrast, \toolname's locking strategy is field- and offset-sensitive as it considers both, fields of data structures and indices to mappings without limits to nesting, thereby allowing these access patterns.